soumendrak/website-v2/content/blog/three-powers.md

 {{ dual_theme_image(light_src="images/posts/3p/3p-rp-light.webp", dark_src="images/posts/3p/3p-rp-dark.webp" alt="Role Power in the Workplace") }}

 Role power (also called legitimate or positional power) is derived from your position in the company hierarchy.
 As a manager, you have the formal authority to assign tasks, conduct reviews, and shape careers.
-People generally follow your requests because they have to—it’s part of your organizational role.
+People generally follow your requests because they have to; it’s part of your organizational role.

 However, relying only on role or positional power has downsides.
 It often leads to mere compliance, not real commitment.
 Research shows when leaders overuse their official authority, it can diminish employee engagement and satisfaction at work.
 Role power works best for handling routine responsibilities or during crises, but it’s rarely enough for influencing complex, knowledge-driven situations.